Fast differentiation of hyperbolic chaos: Removing distributional derivatives and Expanding the unstable divergence

-\begin{remark*} In \cite{Ruelle_diff_maps_erratum}, Ruelle went on to show that this equivalence persists into general cases, where the stable foliation is not $C^1$.
-The main technique is to approximate the stable foliation by evolving a smooth foliation backward in time; we will not reproduce that proof here, for it does not directly help the computation. \end{remark*}
+\begin{remark*} To show that this equivalence persists in general cases where stable foliation is not smooth, first establish the lemma on a smooth foliation and then evolve backward in time to approach the stable foliation. \end{remark*}

-\begin{proof} \re{ By definitions,
+\begin{proof} By definitions,